senocular/senocular.github.com/articles/js_functions.md

 There are many different ways to create a function in JavaScript.
 TODO: more summary

-## Variations
+## Function Variations

 There are two primary kinds of function variations on top of normal functions.
 These include:

 * generator functions
 * async functions

-Most, but not all, function types support both of these.
-These can also be both applied to the same function allowing you to create an async generator.
+Most, but not all, function types support both of these, either individually or both at the same time.

 ### Generator Functions